manolakis/scoped-registries/README.md

   - [X] `getElementsByTagNameNS()`: Must transform the tag name to search by the scoped one.

 - [X] Limit custom elements constructors by default to only looking up registrations from the global registry.

+## Limitations

+There are some limitations on the use of this polyfill.

+- Importing a Node tree with an upgraded custom-element and styles into a shadowRoot: The custom element is going to maintain the upgraded instance, but styles are going to be scoped, so it could cause a visual problem in the case styles are using the custom element tag name.